-Removing a beetle population from store products may require extreme measures such as fumigation or removal of the infected product from the premises, followed by the implementation of adequate hygiene measures.
+Removing a beetle population from store products may require extreme measures such as targeted pest control or removal of the infected product from the premises, followed by the implementation of adequate hygiene measures.

-Chemical treatments may be needed to eliminate an existing beetle population, or heat treatments can be used for non-food products such as furniture.
+Chemical pest control treatments may be needed to eliminate an existing beetle population, or heat treatments can be used for non-food products such as furniture.